LoginRadius/engineering-portal/content/blog/Full_data_science_pipeline_implementation/index.md

     print('Test accuracy is {}'.format(accuracy_score(test[category], prediction)))
     print("\n")
 ```
-Next I tried with BinaryRelevance
+Next, I tried with BinaryRelevance

 ### What is BinaryRelevance?
-This is a simple technique which treats each label as a separate single class classification problem.
+It is a simple technique which treats each label as a separate single class classification problem.

 ```python
 # using binary relevance